Dog and Cat Registration

 Step 1 (This step is performed by the breeder or pet shop owner.)

-The animal must be micro-chipped and the Permanent identification (P1A) form completed.
-The pink copy will be given to the new owner when they receive the animal.
+The animal must be micro-chipped and the Permanent Identification form completed.

 Step 2 (This is required only once in the lifetime of the pet.)

-Before your pet reaches 6 months you must have completed the Lifetime Registration (R2) form .
+Before your dog reaches 6 months you must have completed the Lifetime Registration form.
+Cats need to be desexed and registered by the age of 4 months.
 To complete this form you must know the microchip number.
 If your registration is for a desexed animal then you will also be required to show proof of sterilisation.
 Submit the form along with a copy of the sterilisation certificate and payment to council.

-When you move address you are required to complete the Change of Address Notice (C3C) and submit this to council within 14 days of the move taking place.
+When you move address you are required to complete the Change of Owner/Details form and submit this to council within 14 days of the move taking place.

 Changing Animal Ownership